unman/notes/apt-cacher-ng.md

 ### Using the proxy
-You can use the proxy simply be editing the qrexec policy.
+You can use the proxy simply by editing the qrexec policy.
 Create a new policy in dom0 /etc/qubes/policy/30-user.policy:
 `qubes.UpdatesProxy * @type:TemplateVM  @default  allow target=cacher`

 Now all templates will attempt to use the caching proxy instead of the default proxy running on sys-net.